Skip to content

 Use the following procedure to configure and run the multimodal embedding NIM locally.

-docker compose --profile retrieval --profile table-structure up
+docker compose --profile retrieval up

-Example with Default Text-Based Embedding
+Example 1: Default Text-Based Embedding

 • The extract method is configured to pull out text, tables, and charts.